 Finally, all of the digested nutrients are absorbed through the intestinal walls.
 The waste products of this process include undigested parts of the food, known as fiber, and older cells that have been shed from the mucosa.
 These materials are propelled into the colon, where they remain, usually for a day or two, until the feces are expelled by a bowel movement.

-It is pretty amazing when you consider all the tasks that our food goes through for our body to take in all the good nutrients and release what is not needed.
 For a more detailed description of our digestive system and all the ways in which vitamins, carbohydrates, and proteins are absorbed into our body take a look at this link iifgd.org how the digestive system works.

 Sunday Soups to Sunday Salads.